|

 The girls cheered, quite amused with their mothers story.
 All Christmas Eve the girls chanted the story over and over, even as they snuggled under their blankets in the bedroom they shared.
 What a wondrous sight it must be to see the sleigh's four colorful lights draped across the front of his sleigh and reindeer!

 Later that Night That night after the family was all in bed and sound asleep there came a clang from outside the girls' bedroom window.
 From across the room Cathy heard her sister ask, "Did you hear that, Cathy?"
 Being curious Cathy snuck from under her covers and peeked out her window.
-Everything looked so wonderful because there laid a blanket of snow across her family's back yard.
+Everything looked so wonderful because there laid a blanket of snow covered her family's back yard.
 It glistened under a dark and snowy sky.
 But what made that clanging noise?
 Janice joined her at the window.
 The girls looked all around.
-Snow was falling heavy enough that Cathy thought to say, "Surely this was the kind of Christmas Eve when Santa needed his sleigh lights!'
+Snow was falling heavily, and Cathy thought, "Surely this is the kind of Christmas Eve when Santa needs his sleigh lights!"
 Then they noticed two small glimmers of light hidden in the snow just below their bedroom window.
-"Oh, my, Cathy!"Janice panicked.
-"Look in the snow.
-There's a monster down there.
-I see red and a green monster eyes."
+“Oh, my, Cathy!”
+Janice panicked.
+“Look in the snow.
+There’s a monster down there.
+I see red and green monster eyes.”

 Cathy shoved at her sister's small shoulder.
 "Silly, baby,"she scolded.
 "Monsters do not have different colored eyes."Janice thought to ask her older and wiser sister, why not?
 When suddenly like a blast of breath on the cold windowpane an even more frightening and dreadful thought popped into both their minds all at once.
 Janice turned to her big sister and cried, "This is a dealamar!"Even in the drama of the moment, Cathy corrected her.
 "A dilemma.'
 And Janice replied, "Yeah, that's what it is, a great dealamar!"